Mesothelioma and U.S. Air Force Veterans

 Veterans with mesothelioma may be eligible for 100 percent disability compensation from the U.S. Department of Veterans Affairs.
 You may also qualify for tax-free monthly payments and health care services.

 Additionally, you could be eligible for dependency and indemnity compensation if you are the surviving spouse of a veteran who died from mesothelioma or another asbestos-related disease.
-To receive dependency and indemnity compensation, you must first file a VA claim.
+To receive dependency and indemnity compensation, you must first file an asbestos VA claim.
 Contact The Gori Law Firm for additional information and guidance about VA disability claims.

 Mesothelioma Lawsuits